ArturTomasiak/DebugPrint/readme.md

   this excludes long double, void* and arrays

 - **`change_print_color(Color color)`**
   Changes the text color of the standard output stream.
-Can be called via `change_color(color)` macro.
+Can be called via `print_color(color)` macro.
 It accepts the following arguments:
   - `RED`
   - `GREEN`
   - `BLUE`